gatsbyjs/gatsby/docs/docs/mdx/writing-pages.md

 title: Writing Pages in MDX
 ---

-After [installing](/docs/mdx/getting-started) the plugin, MDX files written in `src/pages` will turn into pages.
+After [installing](/docs/mdx/getting-started) `gatsby-plugin-mdx`, MDX files located in `src/pages` will turn into pages.

 Pages are rendered at a URL that is constructed from the filesystem path inside `src/pages`.
 An MDX file at `src/pages/awesome.mdx` will result in a page being rendered at `mysite.com/awesome`.

-> The `gatsby-mdx` plugin looks for MDX files and automatically
+> `gatsby-plugin-mdx` looks for MDX files and automatically
 > transpiles them so that Gatsby internals can render them.

 ## Using frontmatter in MDX

-By default, gatsby-mdx supports [frontmatter](/docs/adding-markdown-pages/#frontmatter-for-metadata-in-markdown-files) so you can define things like titles and paths to use in your GraphQL queries.
+By default, `gatsby-plugin-mdx` supports [frontmatter](/docs/adding-markdown-pages/#frontmatter-for-metadata-in-markdown-files) so you can define things like titles and paths to use in your GraphQL queries.
 You can declare frontmatter at the beginning of your MDX document: